 You can also add TikTok videos directly to your stack via Stackla’s Browser Extension.
 While browsing via Google Chrome, Microsoft Edra or Opera, you can simply find the video you want to select and quickly add it to your stack the same way you can with Facebook, Twitter and YouTube videos.

 Sharing the content created by your fans helps you inspire others to share similar content, fueling the cycle of content creation that can ultimately be at your brand’s disposal.
-Once you have a centralized place to store all of this content like Stackla’s Asset Manager, you can manage thousands of pieces of content and distribute across various marketing channels – from ads to emails and even commercials like Geico has done in their recent campaign.
+Once you have a centralized place to store all of this content like Stackla’s Asset Manager, you can manage thousands of pieces of content and distribute across various marketing channels – from ads to emails and even commercials.